ratul-d/AptivHire/README.md

 * Use a production ASGI server (Uvicorn/Gunicorn) and process manager.
 * Configure connection pooling for SQLAlchemy (set `pool_size`, etc.) for production DB.
 * Use an external SMTP or email provider for sending messages at scale.
+  * Additionally, a `gmail_helper.py` has been added that uses the Gmail API for sending emails.
+    Setup instructions are provided in the [Gmail API guide](https://github.com/ratul-d/AptivHire/blob/master/app/utils/gmail%20api.txt).
 * Use managed DB (RDS, Cloud SQL) with backups and replicas as needed.
 * Store secrets in a secret manager (Vault, AWS Secrets Manager, Azure Key Vault).